lukacupic/Reddop/README.md

 # reddop
-Reddop is a tiny extension that appends 'opinion disclaimer' on each Reddit comment
+reddop is a tiny extension that appends 'opinion disclaimer' on each Reddit comment